Family accuses West Coast General of negligence before elder’s passing in hospital

 “He slipped in the bedroom,” said Pat III.
 “His knee jarred into the wall and his knee buckled.
 He went to the hospital and had fluid buildup in his knees.”

-Pat Jr. was transferred from Torino General to a hospital in Nanaimo, where he stayed for two weeks before being moved again to the medical facility in Port Alberni on Dec.
+Pat Jr. was transferred from Tofino General to a hospital in Nanaimo, where he stayed for two weeks before being moved again to the medical facility in Port Alberni on Dec.
 14.

-When Pat III managed to come to West Coast General two weeks later to check on his father, he witnessed “inadequate and negligent care” towards Pat Jr., which caused the family to “worry extensively for his well-being”, according to their letter.
-Pat III found his father hanging off the side of the bed, grasping the rails and sweating heavily as nurses remained out in the hallway, “distracted by their phones”, stated the letter.
+When Pat III came to West Coast General to check on his father, he recalls finding the elder hanging off the side of the bed, grasping the rails and sweating heavily as nurses remained out in the hallway.

-Then the following day on Dec.
-31, a drastic change was noticed in Pat Jr.’s condition.
-After being able to stand and converse with visitors the day before, the father didn’t get out of bed.
+On Dec.
+31, after being able to stand and converse with visitors on the day before, the father didn’t get out of bed, said his son.
+The family became worried that the elder was receiving too much pain medication, which they said was being given when Pat Jr. wasn’t awake.

-“[T]he next day he had not woken up by lunch time, which was very concerning to us,” wrote Pat III in his letter to Island Health.
-“We worried he had received too much medication.
-We witnessed an incident when nursing staff were providing pain medication when he was not even awake.
-That made me wonder how they could know he was in pain without even asking him.”

 Pat III then received a phone call from the doctor overseeing his father’s care, which brought shocking news.
 He was told his father had just a day or two to live.